Azure/azure-sdk-for-cpp/sdk/keyvault/azure-security-keyvault-keys/README.md

 ### Authenticate the client

 In order to interact with the Key Vault service, you'll need to create an instance of the [KeyClient][key_client_class] class.
-You need a **vault url**, which you may see as "DNS Name" in the portal, and **client secret credentials (client id, client secret, tenant id)** to instantiate a client object.
+You need a **vault URL**, which you may see as "DNS Name" in the portal, and **client secret credentials (client ID, client secret, tenant ID)** to instantiate a client object.

-Client secret credential authentication is being used in this getting started section but you can find more ways to authenticate with [Azure identity][azure_identity].
-To use the [DefaultAzureCredential][defaultazurecredential] provider shown below, or other credential providers provided with the Azure SDK, you should install the Azure.Identity package:
+Client Secret Credential authentication is being used in this Getting Started section, but you can find more ways to authenticate with [Azure Identity][azure_identity].
+To use the [DefaultAzureCredential][defaultazurecredential] provider shown below, or other credential providers provided with the Azure SDK, you should install the Azure Identity package:

 ```PowerShell
 # Windows